New Generation Thinkers 2019

 c) Within six years of your first academic appointment (this is a paid contract of employment, either full-time or part-time, which lists research and/or teaching as the primary function)

-Anyone who has applied in previous years is free to apply again except the previously selected researchers who became the final 10 New Generation Thinkers in 2011, 2012, 2013, 2014, 2015, 2016 and 2017.
+Anyone who has applied in previous years is free to apply again, except the previously selected researchers who became the final 10 New Generation Thinkers in previous years.
 Employees of the BBC and the AHRC are not eligible to apply.

 Please visit the AHRC BBC New Generation Thinkers Scheme Briefing Session page for further details.